TheThirdOne/random-sorting/README.md

 ## Histogram

-*_Likely to be gone in later edits_:*
-The visualization I remember and am trying to recreate is a histogram of initial positions in the array vs final positions in the array.
+Because we will be using randomness, a single input array could become many different output arrays.
+So we will need some kind of method to discribe the probablity distribution of the output.

+So we will be using a 2D histogram (think 2D array of probabilities) where each element `histogram[x][y]` is the probability of the element at `arr[x]` ending up at `arr[y]` after the algorithm finishes.

+And that will be displayed as an image with each pixel (or group of pixels) representing a element `h[x][y]` and using hue to represent its value.
+Purple will be the highest probabilities and red will be the lowest probabilities.

-*_Ignore the secondary histogram below all of the graphs, it will be gone in future versions_*
+**_Ignore the secondary histogram below all of the graphs, it will be gone in future versions_**

 For example, a histogram of an algorithm that does nothing looks like:

 ![Forward](images/forward.png)

+Each element has a 100% chance of staying where it is.

 And for a algorithm that reverses the array would look like:

 ![Backward](images/backward.png)

-It is fairly easy to generate a histogram (of size `n` by `n`) of a sort with a random comparator using a function as follows:
+Each element has a 100% chance of moving to `arr[n-1-x]`.

+These histograms can be constructed by running the algorithm `N` times and counting\
+how many times each element ends up in each location.

 ```
 function hist(n,sort){